ahmadziyaad/OOP-Section3-2425-2/ExamTips/Test1/readme.md

 - Proper use of `package` and `import` statements
 - Understand **file organization** and dependencies between classes in different packages

+#### ✴️ Question 3: Arrays, 2D Arrays, Classes
+- Loop through arrays, compare values
+- Sum column-wise to get totals
+- Use nested loops
+- Add elements from each array
+- Use constructor and methods
+- Count, create, and fill new array with average

 ---

+### 🎯 FINAL TIPS TO SHARE

+Topic	What to Master
+OOP	Constructors, methods, object use
+Arrays	Looping, comparisons, total calculations
+Enums	Fields, constructors, methods
+Wrapper Classes	Autoboxing, unboxing, manual conversions File Structure	package, import, and class organization

 ### ✨ BONUS PREP TIPS
 - **Write and test your own code snippets** — especially around string manipulation, arrays, and OOP.